geertj/gruvi/docs/tutorial.rst

 * We specify a buffer size of 4096 bytes.
 In typical Python fashion, had we not specified the buffer size, the entire input would have be read.
 * The output is written to standard output using ``print``.
-Note that this will be using blocking I/O. If the buffer we write is that can be displayed on the terminal in one go, then the entire process will be blocked including the current greenlet and all other greenlets.
+Note that this will be using blocking I/O. If the standard output buffer gets full, then the entire process will be blocked including the current fiber and all other fibers.
 In this case this is OK, because our curl program is a simple client with only one execution context.
 In more complicated situation, you need to use asynchronous I/O to standard output.
 This can be done using the :class:`gruvi.pyuv.TTY` transport.

 Tutorial 2: echo server
 ***********************